naysw/url_shortener_server/README.md

 password: "password"
 ```

-Note:: if you have loggedin with `user` , you will not able to see admin dashboard `localhost:3000/admin` that can check link statictis, deleting link and so on.
+Note:: Please login with `admin` user to be able to see admin dashboard `localhost:3000/admin` that can checking link statistics, deleting link and so on.